tigrisdata/tigris-os-docs/docs/legal/service-terms.md

-    Data that material made available by you on or through the Tigris Object Storage Service has been the subject of a Notification of Claimed Infringement, then you will have the right to provide Tigris Data with what is called a “Counter Notification.”
-To be effective, a Counter Notification must be in writing, provided to Tigris Data’s Designated Agent through one of the methods identified in Section 14.2 (DMCA Notification), and include substantially the following information:
+    Data that material made available by you on or through the Tigris Object Storage Service has been the subject of a Notification of Claimed Infringement, then you will have the right to provide Tigris Data with what is called a "Counter Notification."
+To be effective, a Counter Notification must be in writing, provided to Tigris Data's Designated Agent through one of the methods identified in Section 14.2 (DMCA Notification), and include substantially the following information: